JetSetIlly/Gopher2600/README.md

 Help on debugger commands is available with the `HELP` command at the debugger command line.

-More information is available in the Go source files and can be viewed with the Go documenation system.
+More information is available in the Go source files and can be viewed with the Go documentation system.
 With `godoc` installed:

 	> GOMOD=$(pwd) godoc -http=localhost:1234 -index >/dev/null &